shpiyu/shpiyu.github.io/about.md

 permalink: /about/
 ---

-A Web Developer working as an analyst for BlackRock in Mumbai, India.
+Software engineer graduated from Pune University and working as an analyst for BlackRock in Mumbai, India.

 ### Contact me